Editor’s note: This article was originally published on December 8, 2014. It was updated on July 27, 2018.

 The second step is the tricky one.
 Taking the certificate and configuring a secure server with it is fraught with traps.
 Below I reference several existing SSL tools and resources, each approaching the problem at a different level of abstraction.

-This SSL tool will check if your website is properly secured by an SSL certificate, including the IP it resolves to, the validity date of the SSL certificate securing it, the CA the SSL certificate was issued by, the subject information in the certificate, and determine if the chain of trust has been established.
+Our SSL Checker and test tool will analyze if your website is properly secured by an SSL certificate, including the IP it resolves to, the validity date of the SSL certificate securing it, the CA the SSL certificate was issued by, the subject information in the certificate, and determine if the chain of trust has been established.

 This SSL tool will decode a CSR and display the contents in a human-readable format.
 The formatting of the CSR will be checked.
 If any issues are found, a properly formatted CSR will be generated for you.